-Dine Out Vancouver is Canada’s largest restaurant festival where in January hundreds of restaurants put on fabulous 3-course menus at great prices.
+Dine Out Vancouver is Canada’s largest restaurant festival where in January hundreds of restaurants put on special 3-course menus at great prices.

-In 2019 the Dine Out Vancouver Festival takes place January 18th to February 3rd.
+In 2019 the Dine Out Vancouver Festival took place January 18th to February 3rd.

 Some of the best restaurants to check out during the festival (or any time of the year) include those listed below.
 Details may vary, so check restaurant websites for exact information.

 Below you’ll find information on the following topics: